sebastiandev/zipper/README.md

 #### Usage:

 There are two classes available Zipper and Unzipper.
-They behave in the same manner regarding constructors and storage parameters. (for a complete example take a look at the [tests](https://github.com/sebastiandev/zipper/blob/develop/test/file_zip_test.cpp ) using then awesome BDD's from catch library )
+They behave in the same manner regarding constructors and storage parameters. (for a complete example take a look at the [tests](https://github.com/sebastiandev/zipper/blob/develop/test/file_zip_test.cpp ) using the awesome BDD's from Catch library )

 ##### Zipping